Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

 Kotlin eliminates the possibility of empty pointers from a compilation perspective: potential NPEs are detected at compile time instead of crashing apps at runtime.

-Twenty-four developer states that they decided to migrate to Koltin to obtain a safer code (i.e., \emph{null safety}).
+Forty-two developers stated that they decided to migrate to Kotlin to obtain safer code (i.e., \emph{null safety}).
 For example, one developer wrote: \quotes{I researched a bit on the language and the focus on null safety and immutability sold me on trying to avoid some past bugs}.
-Another one replied us: \quotes{One of the reasons that motivated me to migrate to Kotlin is Null Safety: reduces errors and I don't have to think if an object may become null}.
+Another says: \quotes{One of the reasons that motivated me to migrate to Kotlin is Null Safety: reduces errors and I don't have to think if an object may become null}.

+This reason is related to the \emph{maintainability of applications} and is discussed by articles from the grey literature, e.g.~\cite{Butterworth2020LinkMigration, Caneco2017LinkMigrating}.